Chesapeake and Ohio classes J-1 and J-2: C&O class J-1

-Chesapeake & Ohio Classes J-2 and J-2a
+C&O classes J-2 and J-2a

-In December 1918, the Chesapeake & Ohio purchased three USRA Heavy Mountain-types from the American Locomotive Company's Brooks Works in Dunkirk, New York.
+In December 1918, the C&O purchased three USRA Heavy Mountain-types from the American Locomotive Company's Brooks Works in Dunkirk, New York.
 Classified as J-2 by the C&O, they proved to be much more successful than the J-1s, despite having about 200 pounds less tractive effort.
 The J-2s also had Baker valve gear with the crank being positioned on the second driving axle instead of the third.
 This eliminated the issue of hammer blow and rough riding.
 Then, in June 1919, the C&O purchased two more Heavy Mountains from Baldwin Locomotive Works.
 The final two members were delivered from ALCO's Richmond Works of Richmond, Virginia to the C&O in July 1923, bringing a class total of seven members.
 These last two members, 138 and 139, featured Walschaerts valve gear instead of Baker valve gear and were classified as J-2a.
 About a year after their arrival, the J-2s were all renumbered 543–549.

 In the 1930s, the J-2s received a new general look during their next general overhauls.
 These included the relocation of the Westinghouse air pumps to the front of the smokebox, new cabs, Vanderbilt tenders, and new feedwater heaters.
 This was to bring them in line with the C&O's locomotive modernization program.

 Decline and withdrawal

-By the 1930s and 1940s, the J-1s and J-2s started to be replaced on passenger trains by "Super-Power" locomotives such as the J-3 Class 4-8-4s of 1935 and the L-2 4-6-4s of 1941.
+By the 1930s and 1940s, the J-1s and J-2s started to be replaced on passenger trains by "super-power" locomotives, in the form of the J-3 class 4-8-4s and the L-2 4-6-4s.
 All of the J-1s were retired by 1948, with the last of the J-2s retired by 1952, when the C&O dieselized their passenger trains.
-The only thing left from either class is a tender from J-2 545.
+The only remaining relic from either class is a tender from J-2 No. 545.